Achievable logoAchievable logo

 • Experience and behavior

-• Personalities and behaviors evolve in response to life experiences.
+• Personalities and behaviors change in response to life experiences.

 • Regulatory genes and behavior

-• Regulatory genes direct the timing, location, and intensity of gene expression, occasionally affecting behaviors such as aggression or calmness.
+• Regulatory genes control when, where, and how strongly gene expression occurs.
+In some cases, this can influence behaviors such as aggression or calmness.

 • Epigenetics